Area codes 609 and 640

 Area codes 609 and 640 are telephone overlay area codes in the North American Numbering Plan (NANP) for the central and southern parts of the U.S. state of New Jersey.
-The numbering plan area includes the cities of Trenton, Princeton, Ewing, Hamilton, and southeastern parts of the state and the Jersey Shore, including Atlantic City and Long Beach Island.
+The numbering plan area includes the communities of Trenton, Princeton, Ewing, Hamilton, and southeastern parts of the state and the Jersey Shore, including Atlantic City and Long Beach Island.
 In terms of geographic coverage, it is the largest numbering plan area in New Jersey.
 Area code 609 was created in a split of area code 201 in 1956.
 Area code 640 is an additional area code for the area, created on September 17, 2018.